numaproj/numalogic/docs/quick-start.md

 Initially there is no ML model present, to trigger training do a curl command and send any data to the pipeline.

+The training data is from [train_data.csv](), which follows a sinusoidal pattern where value falls in range 200-350.

 The following logs will be seen in the training pod.

 ```shell